 Seed aid is on the rise around the globe, in both emergency and non-emergency contexts.
 But what informs implementers’ decisions when selecting context-appropriate seed responses?
 How can seed aid be more effective, premised on farmers’ preferences and needs while supporting market systems?

-Over the past five years, the USAID Bureau for Humanitarian Assistance (BHA)-funded SCALE Award has partnered with organizations such as SeedSystem and Integrated Seed Sector Development in Africa (ISSD Africa) to develop and adapt a suite of learning materials, technical tools, case studies and capacity strengthening resources to support effective seed system interventions.
+The USAID Bureau for Humanitarian Assistance (BHA)-funded PRO-WASH & SCALE Award has partnered with organizations such as SeedSystem and Integrated Seed Sector Development in Africa (ISSD Africa) to develop and adapt a suite of learning materials, technical tools, case studies and capacity strengthening resources to support effective seed system interventions.
 These resources, featured below, can support your team to successfully implement quality seed system interventions.
+This page will be regularly update by the PRO-WASH & SCALE Award.

-If you or your organization are interested in learning more about Seed Systems and the resources on this page, please contact SCALE (firstname.lastname@example.org).
+If you or your organization are interested in learning more about the seed systems resources on this page, please contact PRO-WASH & SCALE (firstname.lastname@example.org).

 - Technical Resources and Tools